PhillyPythonWorkshop/PhillyPythonWorkshop.github.io/pages/friday_mac.md

 # Installing a Text Editor (Sublime)

-While you can absolutely write python code in any text editor, it is a lot easier to use one that is aware of code content and provides relevant features.
+While you can absolutely write Python code in any text editor, it is a lot easier to use one that is aware of code content and provides relevant features.
 To that end, we'll be using Sublime Text 3.
 While there are a multitude of other options, Sublime 3 provides a good blend of simplicity and functionality.

 [Download it from here](http://www.sublimetext.com/3)